The True History That Shaped The US In Modern Warfare

 America became a superpower because it combined military reach, financial strength, industrial dominance, and technological leadership.
 The bomb amplified that position.
 At the same time, the Soviet Union emerged from the war as the other great power, not because it was economically stronger, but because it had absorbed staggering losses, crushed Nazi Germany on the Eastern Front, and expanded its military and political reach across Eastern Europe.
 The Cold War was born from that dual reality.

-So the real American World War II story is not just one of battlefield heroics or secret weapons.
+So the real American World War II story is not one of battlefield heroics or secret weapons.
 It is the story of how a continental industrial power used war mobilisation to become the central force in the postwar world.
-It is also the story of how public memory compresses complicated events into neat myths: that Britain repaid wartime aid like a normal debt, that German scientists built Hiroshima, that nuclear weapons alone made America supreme.
+It is also how public memory compresses complicated events into neat myths that nuclear weapons alone made America supreme.
 The truth is more layered, more structural, and in many ways more unsettling.

 The Breadwinner Toll of WW2